Luxtoday

 • personal correspondence,

-Which documents have to be translated in Luxembourg
+Which documents can only be translated in Luxembourg?

 Sometimes documents must be translated by a certified or sworn translator in Luxembourg.
 Otherwise, your documents will not be accepted.
 For example, you will always need to translate your academic documents such as diplomas or transcripts via a certified notary translator in the country.